Category

 By | Careers | No Comments

 This Residential Counselor will provide primary daily care and supervision of STRTP (Short Term Residential Therapeutic Program) clients between the age of 12 and 18 in a STRTP setting.
-Morning and Evening Full-time (4 Day Work Week) and On-call shifts available.
+Morning, Evening, NOC Full-time (4 Day Work Week) and On-call shifts available.

 Responsibilities: